C.J. Abrams Preview, Player Props: Nationals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA across all MLB pitching staffs (4.31).
+- The Red Sox have a 4.33 team ERA that ranks 18th across all league pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (154 total, 1.3 per game).
+- Red Sox pitchers combine to allow 158 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- His last appearance was on Thursday against the Kansas City Royals, when the left-hander went 5 1/3 scoreless innings while allowing six hits.
+- The lefty's most recent time out came on Friday against the Detroit Tigers, when he went 4 2/3 innings, surrendering two earned runs while giving up just one hit.

-- The 34-year-old has amassed a 3.36 ERA and 10.1 strikeouts per nine innings in 15 games this season, while allowing a batting average of .231 to his opponents.
+- In 12 games this season, the 34-year-old has put up a 4.52 ERA and 11 strikeouts per nine innings, while allowing a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.